saucelabs-training/demo-js/nightwatch/appium-web/README.md

 This will install all needed dependencies that are listed in the `package.json`-file

-> NOTE: Make sure you are in the folder `nightwatch` when you execute this command
+> NOTE: Make sure you are in the folder `nightwatch/appium-web` when you execute this command

-## Run tests on real devices in the Sauce Labs Legacy cloud
+## Run tests on real devices in the Sauce Labs cloud
 You can run your tests on Sauce Labs EU DC with this command for Android

-    npm run test.legacy.rdc.android.eu
+    npm run test.saucelabs.android.eu

 and this command for iOS

+    npm run test.saucelabs.ios.eu

+You can run your tests on Sauce Labs US DC with this command for Android

+    npm run test.saucelabs.android.us

+and this command for iOS

-    npm run test.legacy.rdc.ios.eu
+    npm run test.saucelabs.ios.us